qihang-dai/Overwatch2_QueueNotifier/readme.md

 ## How it works

-Default Designed for windows 10, Overwatch2 1920x1080 resolution, but could be used for other games/programs as long as you know the pixel position of the queue status.
+**Default Designed for windows 10, Overwatch2 1920x1080 resolution, but could be used for other game** as long as you know the pixel position of the queue status.

 1. the program will call the game window you want to be the foreground window, and then take a screenshot of the monitor (must be main monitor if you have multiple monitors).